quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 }
 ```

 This will now allow you to reference aws providers configured to a different region.
-You can do so by referencing the provider using the naming scheme `TYPE.ALIAS`, which in the above example result in `aws.west`.
+You can do so by referencing the provider using the naming scheme `TYPE.ALIAS`, which in the above example results in `aws.west`.
 See [Provider Configuration](https://www.terraform.io/docs/configuration/providers.html) for more information.

 ```
 resource "aws.east_instance" "foo" {